Budget session extended by a day till Feb 10: Speaker | Politics

 - India

-The Budget session of Parliament has been extended by a day till February 10, Lok Sabha Speaker Om Birla announced on Wednesday.
+The Budget session of Parliament has been extended by a day till February 10, Lok Sabha Speaker Om Birla announced in the House on Wednesday.

 The session, which began on January 31, was otherwise slated to end on February 9.